 Picture this: you forget to set your alarm and wake up groggy, twenty minutes before work.
 In your haste not to be late on the one day of the week that you know your boss gets in early, you dispense with your daily shave.
 It gets to 3 o’clock, you look in the bathroom mirror and think ‘I actually look pretty good with some stubble’.
 The next day you skip the shave again, this time on purpose.
 Before too long, people start asking you if you’re growing a beard.

 Most guys won’t realize that they have started to grow a beard until they’re at least a few days down.
 When you are at that crossroad, you need to commit to the beard.
 The initial stages might be a little itchy and make you feel like a relapsed alcoholic in a cheesy daytime movie.
 But if you can get over the initial hump, you will feel a lot better about the whole thing.
 Many men find that they need to get over the ‘four-week hump’ before feeling like they have a beard.

 Leave Your Beard Alone

-Depending on the coarseness of your facial hair along with the sensitivity of your skin, those initial four weeks might feel frustratingly itchy.
-It is at these times that you will almost feel like throwing in the towel.
+Depending on the coarseness of your facial hair and your skin’s sensitivity, those initial four weeks might feel frustratingly itchy.
+You will almost feel like throwing in the towel at these times.
 Resist the urge to shave, trim, twirl, or scratch your facial hair.
 You want to get over the hump from patchy facial hair to a full beard.
 That means that any grooming is off the table.
-Once you pass that four-week mark, then you can start to think about shaping it.
+Once you pass that four-week mark, you can start thinking about shaping it.

 Don’t be fooled into thinking that shaving will make your hair grow back thicker.
-Unfortunately, that old wives tale has no basis in fact.
-The less you think about it in these early stages, the more likely you are to let it grow.
+Unfortunately, that old wives tale has no basis.
+The less you think about it in these early stages, the more likely you will let it grow.
 Before you know it, the days of the itch will be long behind you.